Foyle's War series 4

 Series 4 of the ITV programme Foyle's War was first aired in 2006.
 It is the only series to be divided into two parts, one comprising two episodes screened in 2006, and the other comprising two from 2007.
-It was the last series of four episodes; later series had only three.
+It was the last series with four episodes; later series had only three.
 It is set in the period from March 1942 to March 1943.